 Even with precise measurements and perfectly tuned machinery, lengths of the various rails will vary minimally, particularly the lower rails.
 Consequently all 4 should be fitted separately.

 In my design, with the 6 degree angle, the 7/8 x 3 1/2 inch upper rail measures 4 13/16th at the top and 5 9/16th at the bottom.
-While cutting these angles, I cut 4 wedges at the same angle to provide even clamp pressure.
+While cutting these angles, I cut 4 wedges at the same angle to provide even clamp pressure for dry fit and final assembly.

 Step 4: Design of the Six Degree Angled Rail to Leg Joints Used to Build the Counter Stool Frame